Amabere Caves- Explore history and Crater lakes

 How to get there

 Amabere caves can be accessed by private transport.
 Since it is a short distance you can hire a taxi or tour operator to the site from Fort portal town.
 If it is part of your itinerary to other destinations, most tour operators will drive you there.

 The Rubombora family has B&B accommodation on the site.

-Other destinations that can be visited alongside the caves include Semuliki National Park, Kibale National Park and Queen Elizabeth National Park.
+Other destinations that can be visited alongside the caves include national parks such as Semuliki National Park, Kibale National Park and Queen Elizabeth National Park.